This block works for EV3 and Ruby Robot!

-Note: the string values must be capitalized.
+Note: when using the String data block, the color name must be capitalized.
 If we use "green", the color sensor would not respond!

 When in Reflection Value mode, the color sensor emits a beam of light and measures the intensity of the light reflected back to it in numerical values between 0 (black) and 100 (white) .

 This makes the Color Sensor get Reflection Value method ideal for line following using Proportional Control, as it allows for a wide range of values and thus finer control.